 For more information, see the Centers for Disease Control and Prevention's (CDC) Td (Tetanus, Diphtheria) vaccine information statement.

 (See also Overview of Immunization Overview of Immunization Immunization (vaccination) helps the body defend itself against diseases caused by certain bacteria or viruses.
 Immunity (the ability of the body to defend itself against diseases caused by... read more .)

 Administration of Tetanus-Diphtheria Vaccine

-A diphtheria-tetanus-pertussis vaccine Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more (DTaP) is typically given during childhood.
-This combination vaccine is given in five injections (at age 2, 4, 6, and 12 to 18 months and at age 4 to 6 years), followed by a booster (Tdap) that contains the same amount of tetanus vaccine but a smaller amount of diphtheria and pertussis vaccine.
+A diphtheria-tetanus-pertussis vaccine Diphtheria-Tetanus-Pertussis Vaccine The diphtheria, tetanus, and pertussis vaccine is a combination vaccine that protects against these three diseases: Diphtheria usually causes inflammation of the throat and mucous membranes... read more (DTaP) is part of the routine vaccination schedule recommended for children (see CDC: Child and Adolescent Immunization Schedule by Age).
+This combination vaccine is given in five injections (at age 2 months, 4 months, 6 months, 12 to 18 months, and 4 to 6 years), followed by a booster (Tdap) that contains the same amount of tetanus vaccine but a smaller amount of diphtheria and pertussis vaccine.
 The booster is given at age 11 to 12 years.
 Because immunity against pertussis is decreasing, people over age 16 should receive the Tdap booster if they have not received it previously.

 The tetanus-diphtheria (Td) or Tdap vaccine is given as a booster every 10 years after the Tdap booster is given at age 11 to 12 years.
 Also, people sometimes need to be vaccinated after an injury that breaks the skin.